 The following organisations can also provide housing advice:

-- Housing Options Team - the Council's Housing Options team can give you advice if you are facing eviction, homelessness or need general housing advice.
-They can be contacted on 01952 381925.
+- The council's Housing Options team can give you support if you are facing eviction, homelessness or need general housing advice.
+They can be contacted by telephone on 01952 381925.

-- Shelter - a charity that works to alleviate the distress caused by homelessness and bad housing.
-They give advice, information and advocacy to people in housing need.
-Visit the Shelter website.
+- Shelter is a charity that works to alleviate the distress caused by homelessness and bad housing.

 Further advice on debt and saving money